owensgl/intro-genomics/syllabus.md

 **To pass the course**, students must:
 1. Attend the lab section for at least 11 out of 13 weeks.
 2. Complete and present the final group project.
+3. Complete both midterm exams.
-3. Score a final grade of 50.0 points for the entire course.
+4. Score a final grade of 50.0 points for the entire course.

-*If any of 1 through 2 are not completed, the student will automatically fail the course and receive an “N” (‘Incomplete’) on their transcript.
-If a student successfully completes 1 through 2, but is not successful in 3, they will receive an “F” on their transcript.*
+*If any of 1 through 3 are not completed, the student will automatically fail the course and receive an “N” (‘Incomplete’) on their transcript.
+If a student successfully completes 1 through 2, but is not successful in 4, they will receive an “F” on their transcript.*

 ### Course Technology